stevecrawshaw/lnrs-db-app/TRANSACTION_DEPLOYMENT_PLAN.md

 ## Phase 2: Backup Infrastructure
 **Timeline:** Week 3
-**Goal:** Create database snapshot system with pre-operation backups
+**Goal:** Create database snapshot system with pre-operation backups for LOCAL DEVELOPMENT

+**⚠️ DEPLOYMENT LIMITATION:** This backup system is designed for **local development only**.
+Streamlit Cloud free tier has an ephemeral filesystem - backups are lost on restart/redeploy.
+For production deployment with MotherDuck, the cloud infrastructure provides reliability.

+**Strategy:**
+- Implement full backup functionality for local development (`DATABASE_MODE=local`)
+- Detect cloud environment and gracefully disable backups
+- UI indicates when backups are unavailable
+- MotherDuck mode relies on cloud infrastructure reliability

 ### 2.1 Backup Module